Which one shall we walk?

 The Camino Primitivo (Original Way) was the first major pilgrimage route to Santiago and it originated in Oviedo.
 Even after the Camino Francés emerged, many pilgrims viewed Oviedo to be a mandatory detour.
 Today, the Primitivo feels largely untouched, with long stretches of rugged countryside dotted with occasional small villages and towns.
 Only 5 per cent of pilgrims walk the Camino Primitivo, probably because of the elevation challenges.

-Dave and I had originally planned to walk the Camino del Norte together in the spring of 2019 until a health issue arose last summer/fall which put this journey into question for Dave.
-He is fine now, but is still doubtful about doing it.
+Arriving at a final decision on what Camino to walk and even whether Dave would come at all was a complicated process.
+Dave and I had originally planned to walk the Camino del Norte together in the spring of 2019 until a health issue arose last summer/fall which put his journey into question.
+He is fine now, but still doubtful about doing it.
 Thinking there was a good possibility that I might end up walking alone, I researched the Camino del Norte on the Camino Forum.

 One deterrent for taking that route might be the weather, although good weather really is the luck of the draw.
 One pilgrim wrote that the mud was so thick on the trail last May that it could almost suck the boots off her feet; however, that part of Spain experienced an extraordinary amount of rain at that time.
 Some said the del Norte route was more of a hike than a pilgrimage.
 Others said people who ran businesses in the little beach towns preferred to cater to tourists rather than pilgrims and seemed less friendly.
 It is a little more expensive, too.